-He emphasizes that at the moment two phases of the project are indicated.
-Today the company is finishing the first stage.
-As part of this phase, the East of the LPG found a site for construction and prepared project documentation.
+He emphasizes that at the moment there are two stages of the project.
+Today the company is completing the first stage.
+As part of this stage, Vostok LPG found a construction site and prepared design documentation.

 Within the framework of the second stage, construction of a railway trestle, construction of a tank farm, construction of a gas pipeline for transportation to the berth, construction of a complex of marine structures, as well as commissioning works are planned.

 Abi Zhivs notes that at an average speed of 12 nodes per hour for a one-way transfer, the ship will need 2 days to deliver to LNG and Korea and 4 days to China.